Non-Governmental Organisations (NGOs)

 Key topics it focuses on in conversations and consultations include the positive impact and potential of sustainable banking, the strength of greater diversity in the banking industry and the need for broader retail participation in impact investing.

 Triodos Bank is a member of banking associations across Europe and is engaged in governmental and supervisory consultations with a focus on maintaining a diverse banking landscape and fair and effective regulatory conditions for small and medium-sized banks.

-Triodos Bank UK continues to support a cross party group of UK MPs in an ambitious initiative called Bankers for Net Zero that aims to develop a set of policy recommendations ahead of COP26 designed to create a regulatory environment that enables banks to play their part in financing the net-zero transition.
+Triodos Bank UK continues to support a cross party group of UK MPs in an ambitious initiative called Bankers for Net Zero that aims to develop a set of policy recommendations designed to create a regulatory environment that enables banks to play their part in financing the net-zero transition.

 Triodos Bank’s profile has developed rapidly in recent years in all the countries where it operates, via coverage in the media in particular.
 In addition to media coverage, Triodos Bank uses social media, such as Twitter, Facebook and LinkedIn, and its website to communicate news, attract new co-workers and to engage with stakeholders interested in its story.

 Triodos Bank UK advocates for change through external presentations, media coverage and thought leadership articles.
 It also published a regular column in the Metro newspaper – one of the largest circulated newspapers in the country – to talk about sustainable banking.
 Triodos Bank Spain is sponsor of the Annual Congress of the Environmental Journalists Association and in Germany we held several background talks with journalists about for instance sustainable finance.